yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-jan-2023/index.md

 	"./turboui.png| Vulkan only, OpenGL is not this flexible with compute work"
   >}}

-Wollnashorn, delivering another amazing entry for the new year, implemented {{< gh-hovercard "9539" "support for AMD's FidelityFX Super Resolution (FSR) in the OpenGL backend" >}}.
+Wollnashorn, delivering another amazing entry for the new year, implemented {{< gh-hovercard "9539" "support for AMD's FidelityFX Super Resolution (FSR) in the OpenGL backend." >}}
 While AMD only really intended this adapting filter to be used with Vulkan and Direct3D 12, it is actually portable to OpenGL, and provides generally superior results compared to other filters.
 Thanks!